Knowledge test guidance

 Knowledge tests take place fortnightly.
 A test will automatically be booked for you on submission of an application.

-If the date and time of your appointment are not convenient you must notify the Licensing Service, giving at least two working days' notice of cancellation, otherwise you will have to pay an additional fee before a further appointment will be booked for you.
+If the date and time of your appointment are not convenient you must notify the Licensing Service, giving at least 2 working days' notice of cancellation, otherwise you will have to pay an additional fee before a further appointment will be booked for you.

-FAQs about the knowledge test
+Frequently asked questions about the knowledge test

 For example: